SkafteNicki/dtu_mlops/10_reproducibility/readme.md

 should be done about, but reality is that it is very hard to secure full reproducibility.

 For the first set of exercises we have provided a single script.
-Your task is to use Hydra to make sure that everything gets correctly logged such that you would be able to exactly report to other how each experiment was configured.
+Your task is to use Hydra to make sure that everything gets correctly logged such that you would be able to exactly report to others how each experiment was configured.
 In the provided script, the hyperparameters are hardcoded into the code and your job will be to separate them out into a configuration file.

 ### Exercises

 Note that we provide an solution (in the `vae_solution` folder) that can help you get through the exercise, but try to look online for your answers before looking at the solution.
 Remember: its not about the result, its about the journey.

 1. Start by install hydra: `pip install hydra-core --upgrade`